privateerproj/privateer/README.md

     make release
     ```

-## Install Privateer Raids
+## Install Privateer Plugins

-Raids are built and maintained by the community.
-Choose the raid(s) that you wish to run, and install them to your binaries path.
+Plugins are built and maintained by the community.
+Choose the plugin(s) that you wish to run, and install them to your binaries path.

 - **Default Path:** $HOME/.privateer/bin
 - **Customize via CLI:** Use `--binaries-path` in your CLI command to change the path to your binaries.